Social Worker- This Social Worker lives in Vancouver and Works are Vancouver General Hospital, She lived previously in Ireland and Moved to Vancouver.

 I get to help people in their journey of recovery and help victims become survivors.
 Not everyone had a safe and loving home and I feel passionate about helping improve the quality of life of people.
 Helping them to feel more safe and secure, advocate for social justice.
 Fight against discrimination and stigma and encourage possibilities of change and empowerment.
 Also. some people have very little kindness in their life and I feel passionate about helping them realize they are worthy of love.
 Kindness and respect, I want them to experience this, and sometimes it is only social workers who are in a position to start this experience.

 What obstacles have you faced to get you where you are today?

-What advice would you pass onto someone interested in what you are doing?
+What advice would you pass on to someone interested in what your are doing?

 What is your favorite part of your job?